Publications

 Our preliminary results show that each of the five languages exhibits different phonological generalizations at the preverb-stem versus initial-final boundaries, even though the specific phonological processes vary across the languages.
 For languages where phonological descriptions exist, our findings often confirm those descriptions, but sometimes raise possible alternative morphophonological analyses.
 For other languages our findings are novel.
 We argue there are at least two possible prosodic structures within Algonquian: preverbs may be parsed as separate prosodic constituents or as prosodic adjuncts.

 • Weber, Natalie, Antti Arppe, Ksenia Bogomolets, Andy Cowell, Rose-Marie Déchaine, Christopher Hammerly, Sarah Murray, Katherine Schmirler, and Rachel Vogel. forthcoming.
 Variation in prosodic structure across Algonquian.
 In Papers of the 54nd Algonquian Conference, Monica Macaulay, Margaret Noodin, Inge Genee, and Natalie Weber (eds.).
-East Lansing, MI: Michigan State University Press. [lingbuzz]
+East Lansing, MI: Michigan State University Press. [preprint]

-Metrical structure and suprasegmental phonology
+Metrical and intonational phonology

 Blackfoot has default third syllable stress assignment, which is a typologically rare pattern.
 I argue in several papers that the Blackfoot pattern can only be captured with a form of underparsing at the left edge.
 The analysis I propose introduces a version of a NonInitiality constraint.